 BARRACUDA LAKE

-A very unusual dive site, located North West of Coron Island, famous for its varying thermoclines.
+A very unusual and unique dive site, located North West of Coron Island, famous for its varying thermoclines.
 Barracuda Lake is a freshwater lake sitting in an extinct volcano crater.
 It is about 40m deep and surrounded by sharp limestone cliffs and a truly beautiful place.
-After a boat ride from Coron Island, you climb for 5-10 minutes with full dive gear on your back!
+After a boat ride from Coron Island, it's a 10 minute walk to the site (dive gear is taken care of).
 Intriguing underwater rock formations, not much fauna but you can still spot Gobies, Shrimps, Groupers and sometimes even Barracuda!
-You can dive Barracuda Lake all year long and it is also a popular snorkelling spot.
+You can dive Barracuda Lake all year long, and it is also a popular snorkelling spot.

-This freshwater lake is surrounded by limestone cliffs and served by a hot spring.
-Water temperature varies from 27- 40°C and the transition between cold to hot water can provide a shock, although you can see the change approaching where the water temperatures merge.
-There are numerous shells on the bottom, shrimps on the walls and a few rabbit fish in the shallows and is an in-water experience that can be appreciated by divers and snorkelers alike.
+This lake is surrounded by limestone cliffs and served by a hot spring.
+Water temperature varies from 27- 40°C and the transition between cold freshwater to the warmer saltwater can provide a shock, although you can see the change approaching where the water temperatures merge in the thermocline.
+There are numerous shells on the bottom, shrimps on the walls and a few rabbit fish in the shallows and is an in-water experience that can be appreciated by divers and snorkellers alike.

 APO REEF

 Famous for its dramatic drop-offs down to 400 metres, the steep walls of Apo reef (not to be confused with Apo Island, Dumaguete) are covered with corals, sponges, tunicates, nudibranchs and slugs.
 Green and hawksbill turtles and a multitude of fish including damselfish, butterfly fish, batfish, surgeonfish, snappers, fusiliers and trevallies can be expected.
 Where strong currents are present, there is the increased chance of sighting mantas, barracudas and sharks.
-NB: This is a full day excursion from Coron Town and can only be organised locally, subject to availability.
+NB: This is a 3-night/4-day safari departing from Coron Town and can only be organised by request, subject to availability.

 Getting to Coron